jasonbayton/11ty/_src/blog/2025/03/dabbling-with-aab-support-managed-google-play.md

 ### Upload the AAB

 There are two ways to now get the AAB up, via console and via iFrame.
 To ensure it works as I'd expect it to, I opted first to test it in the console where I am confident AAB uploads would be supported.
 Not least because there's a draft release still pending.

+Note: If you're using the managed Google Play iFrame, APK uploads continue to be supported.
+If you're uploading directly in the Play Console, prepare an AAB.

 I headed back to **Test and release** > **Production**, and clicked the **Releases** tab, allowing me to **Edit release**: